Champion (Chipmunk song)

-"Champion" is a song by British rapper Chipmunk from Chipmunk's second studio album Transition (2011).
+"Champion" is a song by British rapper Chipmunk from his second studio album Transition (2011).
 It features American singer Chris Brown and was released as the second single from the album on 6 February 2011 in the United Kingdom.
-The song was written by Chipmunk and Chris Brown, and it was produced by Samuels.
+The song was written by Chipmunk and Chris Brown, and it was produced by Harmony Samuels.
 According to Chipmunk, he wants the listeners of the song to "feel like they were born a champion".
 The song was later added to the international deluxe edition of Brown's fourth album, F.A.M.E.
 (2011).

 The song peaked at number 2 on the UK Singles Chart, becoming Chipmunk's second highest-charting single.

 Background

-Speaking in April 2011 to noted UK urban writer Pete Lewis - Assistant Editor of Blues & Soul - Chipmunk shed light on the background to the song and Chris Brown's involvement: "That was definitely a big learning experience for me - not just in terms of being an artist, but in terms of LIFE!
-Because, with Chris being on it, people were saying that they didn't wanna support the track before they'd even HEARD it!
-Which meant I really had to engage myself and find the inner strength to say 'Yo, I'm gonna go with this track REGARDLESS!
-Because I know what this song means to ME, I know that it means to CHRIS - and if it's from the heart then it can't go WRONG!'!"
+Speaking in April 2011 to noted UK urban writer Pete Lewis – Assistant Editor of Blues & Soul – Chipmunk shed light on the background to the song and Chris Brown's involvement: "That was definitely a big learning experience for me – not just in terms of being an artist, but in terms of life!
+Because, with Chris being on it, people were saying that they didn't wanna support the track before they'd even heard it!
+Which meant I really had to engage myself and find the inner strength to say 'Yo, I'm gonna go with this track regardless!
+Because I know what this song means to me, I know that it means to Chris – and if it's from the heart then it can't go wrong!"